theapache64/movie_db/README.md

 #### Note

-Please don't use this API for commericial purposes, as it is just a proof of concept.
+Please don't use this API for commericial purposes, as it is just a proof of concept and could be shutdown any moment.
+If you want commercial copy of this API for permanent usage, feel free to contact me.